Mt. Calvary Baptist Church partners to host inaugural Juneteenth festival - Leader Publications

 Mt.
 Calvary Baptist Church partners to host inaugural Juneteenth festival

 NILES — Saturday, Niles residents gathered outside Mt.
-Calvary Baptist church to celebrate the history of African Americans’ emancipation.
+Calvary Baptist Church to celebrate the history of African Americans’ emancipation.

 This weekend, Mt.
 Calvary Baptist Church, 601 Ferry St., Niles, partnered with Black Flux Network, Tattoo the Word and Womenpreneurs Breaking Barriers LLC to host its inaugural Juneteenth Festival.
 The day-long event featured a line of speakers covering topics from mental health to financial literacy to the art of song and dance, and more.
 Additionally, the event was host to a cook-off, vendors and games.